Battle of Blomindon: Background

 The engagement between the U.S. privateers and local militia was one of several in the region.
 On 2 May 1777, in the Minas Basin the Captain Collet ordered the capture the U.S. privateer schooner Sea Duck, under the command of John Bohannan.
 He had the vessel taken to Windsor.
 There was another raid on the Cornwallis Township in 1778.
-In June 1779, the British troops at Windsor captured 12 U.S. privateers in the Bay of Fundy, where they cruised in a large boat, armed, plundering the vessels and the inhabitants.
+In June 1779, the British forces at Windsor captured 12 U.S. privateers in the Bay of Fundy.

 On 10 July 1780, the British privateer brig Resolution (16 guns) under the command of Thomas Ross engaged the U.S. privateer Viper (22 guns and 130 men) off Halifax at Sambro Light.
 In what one observer described as "one of the bloodiest battles in the history of privateering", the two privateers began a "severe engagement" during which both pounded each other with cannon fire for about 90 minutes.
-The engagement resulted in the surrender of the British ship and the death of up to 18 British and 33 U.S. sailors.
+The engagement resulted in the surrender of Resolution and the death of up to 18 British and 33 U.S. sailors.